stlab/better-code/better-code/src/chapter-3-errors.md

 > Any `ThisModule` function that `throws` may report a
 > `ThisModule.Error`.

+## It's just API design to tell people about the errors you think they can handle.

 Since a type satisfying a protocol with functions marked `throws` may throw arbitrary errors, a module with generic components would often